LuuppiZ/lfg/README.md

 Simple little flip card game template written in bash.
 I was inspired to make a flip card game thanks to "[Nihongo quest](https://store.steampowered.com/app/1556070/Nihongo_Quest/)".

+# **NOTE!**
+## Q&A
+Q: Would I use this if I wasn't the developer?
+A: No, I wouldn't trust a random shell script unless I've inspected it myself.

+Q: Should you use this?
+A: Nope, this is pointless and you are risking your safety unless you inspect this line by line.
+But honestly nobody does that.

+Q: Why did you do this then?
+A: Because I wanted?
+## BUG!
+DO NOT PUT COMMAS `,` TO THE QUESTIONS OR ANSWERS, IT WILL BREAK THE SPECIFIC QUESTION/ANSWER PAIR!!!

 # Installation under the history recap!

 ## First there was v.1